 College of Arts & Sciences

-Class work, field trips, and internship programs are offered in Washington, D.C.; Sydney, Australia; Shanghai, China; London, England; Paris, France; Dresden, Germany; Dublin, Ireland; Auckland, New Zealand; Madrid, Spain; and Geneva, Switzerland.
-Special programs are offered in Buenos Aires, Argentina; Rio de Janeiro, Brazil; Shanghai, China; Copenhagen, Denmark; Quito, Ecuador; London, England; Grenoble, France; Paris, France; Dresden, Germany; San Bartolo, Guatemala; Haifa, Israel; Arezzo, Italy; Padua, Italy; Rome, Italy; Venice, Italy; Kyoto, Japan; Tokyo, Japan; Beirut, Lebanon; Rabat, Morocco; Lima, Peru; Singapore; Burgos, Spain; Madrid, Spain; Menorca, Spain; Geneva, Switzerland; Zanzibar, Tanzania; Los Angeles, CA; and Washington, DC.
+Class work, field trips, and internship programs are offered in Sydney, Australia; Brussels, Belgium; Shanghai, China; London, England; Paris, France; Dresden, Germany; Dublin, Ireland; Auckland, New Zealand; Madrid, Spain; and Geneva, Switzerland.
+Special programs are offered in Buenos Aires, Argentina; Rio de Janeiro, Brazil; Shanghai, China; Copenhagen, Denmark; Quito, Ecuador; London, England; Grenoble, France; Paris, France; Dresden, Germany; Antigua and San Bartolo, Guatemala; Haifa, Israel; Milan, Italy; Padua, Italy; Rome, Italy; Venice, Italy; Kyoto, Japan; Tokyo, Japan; Beirut, Lebanon; Rabat, Morocco; Lima, Peru; Singapore; Burgos, Spain; Madrid, Spain; Menorca, Spain; Geneva, Switzerland; Zanzibar, Tanzania; Los Angeles, CA; and Washington, DC.
 All of these programs extend the college classroom beyond the greater Boston community.
 Collaborative programs with area universities and colleges allow students to cross-register for classes.

 The College provides the liberal arts foundation for undergraduates in the University’s professional schools and colleges.